This tutorial shows all the steps for QBO import into Quickbooks Desktop for Mac.

 Now your backup is completed.
 Click 'Show in Finder'.

 Backup file (.dmg) is created.
-To restore you double-click this file and then read the instruction (how to restore).
+To restore - double-click this file and then read the instruction (how to restore).

-Next step is to inspect a QBO file we are importing.
+The next step is to inspect a QBO file we are importing.
 You could have a QBO file downloaded from your Online Banking or you already have it, and you need just to import it.
-Or you could have it from PDF or CSV file or another format, using an utility like a ProperSoft converter, for example CSV2QBO, Bank2QBO.
+Or you could have it from PDF or CSV file or another format, using a utility like a ProperSoft converter, for example, the ProperConvert app, CSV2QBO, Bank2QBO.
 Go to https://www.propersoft.net/ for all utilities, and select 'I want to create a QBO file'.
 Now right-click on the QBO file - select 'Open With' - 'TextEdit'.
 QBO file is a text file, so you can view it at any text editor.

 Look for the INTU.BID line and make sure that it is from the allowed bank.
 You may not know your Bank ID.
 But if you use ProperSoft utility you could find that Bank ID and check if your Bank is allowed.
 If your QBO file stopped importing, maybe your Bank ID or INTU.BID ID is not allowed anymore for your Bank.
 So, you have to use different INTU.BID numbers.